 The applicant may build the development in phases.
 If the development is to be phased the applicant must submit a phasing plan to the City Manager for approval with the development application.
 The timing and extent or scope of public improvements and the conditions of development must be determined by the City Council on subdivision applications and by the City Manager on other development applications.

-Response: No phasing is proposed.
-This standard does not apply.
+Response: The proposed on-site development will occur in two phases as shown on sheets ZA0-0001 and ZA0-0002, Attachment 2.
+Construction is of Phase I is anticipated to begin with site grading in March of 2025, followed by building foundations and walls beginning in the third quarter of 2025 with final build-out completed by the second quarter of 2027.
+Construction of Phase II, which will expand proposed Building X and add additional parking, will be deferred to a later date following completion and occupancy of Phase I. However, public improvements are not proposed to be phased.